 Forward-thinking business leaders have the goal of achieving operational excellence, but many companies fall short.
 They can’t get the data they need in real time.
 Instead, they turn to IT, diverting that department’s valuable resources.
 This has been an ongoing problem for years.

-2018 doesn’t have to be like the past years (or the years prior).
+This year doesn’t have to be like the past years (or the years prior).
 Read on to learn about the steps you can take to achieve operational excellence by aligning technologies, distribution logistics, and processes, and how real companies have successfully attained this goal.

 Where is the Future of Supply Chain Management Headed?

-What does the future of supply chain management look like in 2018 and in the years ahead?
+What does the future of supply chain management look like now and in the years ahead?
 It’s safe to say that technology is going to play a significant role in shaping this field.
 In fact, the manufacturing industry is already being transformed by technology.
 Manufacturers have begun investing in equipment that contains Internet of Things (IoT) sensors as well as robotics and mobile solutions such as smart glasses.
 While all of these things can make manufacturing more efficient, manufacturing process automation will fall short if you can’t leverage your data.

 Your data contains critical insights into how to streamline the manufacturing process to make it more cost-effective and profitable.
 Such information, sadly, is locked away in silos.
 This problem becomes more acute the larger the company is.